cathymmeng/Python-Selenium-BrowserStack/behave/README.md

 This is a place to play with the Python Behave library, to use Selenium to test web pages.

-# Setup Requirements
+Example:

-- Add the drivers directory to the path
+  - Change directory to the behave directory
+  - Run: ./behave.sh features/google-search-with-different-drivers.feature